What is Ventolin HFA?

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of Ventolin HFA

 Medicines are sometimes prescribed for purposes not mentioned in a Patient Information leaflet.
 Do not use Ventolin HFA for a condition for which it was not prescribed.
 Do not give your Ventolin HFA to other people, even if they have the same condition that you have.
 It may harm them.

-This Patient Information leaflet summarizes the most important information about Ventolin HFA.
-If you would like more information, talk with your healthcare provider or pharmacist.
 You can ask your healthcare provider or pharmacist for information about Ventolin HFA that was written for healthcare professionals.